PM replies to Mumbai HSC student, praising her handwritten letters

-After writing to her idol for almost two years, the 16-year-old was surprised when a letter arrived at her house, addressed to her by Narendra Modi
+After writing to her idol for almost two years, 16-year-old Aishwarya Kanke was surprised when a letter arrived at her house, addressed to her by Narendra Modi

 When Aishwarya Kanke would send letters to Prime Minister, Narendra Modi, she never expected any acknowledgement from him.
 However, the 16-year-old was pleasantly surprised when she recently received a reply from the PM, appreciating her handwritten letters and the issues she has highlighted in them.

 Aishwarya has been writing to Narendra Modi for the last two years, highlighting issues related to infrastructure, education, and food and shelter for every citizen